blakechambers/hort-cli/README.md

 - [ ] support a top level stdin full and stdin piped arg type
 - [ ] support both async and non async functions
 - [ ] support adding aliases for option params
+- [ ] refactor the help message formatting to be a separate repo